43ndr1k/Digital-Text-Forensics/README.md

 ```
 ### Reference count indexing
-For the refference counting is Perl reqired.
+For the reference counting is Perl 5 reqired.
-### Perl 5 required

 ##### tested with Perl v5.12.3
 - Linux should already have Perl installed.
 Type "perl -v" to check for Version.
 If not installed type: "sudo apt-get install perl" (https://wiki.ubuntuusers.de/Perl/)
 - Mac should already have Perl installed.
 Type "perl -v" to check for Version.
 If not installed type: 1. "ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null" / 2. "brew install perl" (http://macappstore.org/perl/)